aquafinatrippy/concreteFullStack/README.md

-# concreteApi
+# concrete software full-stack

-Test assignment, created using symfony<br>
+Test assignment, created using Symfony and Angular<br>
-This is only rest-api, front-end link: "https://github.com/aquafinatrippy/ConcreteClient"
+REST-api created with Symfony and front-end is powered by Angular

 # Backend required software